shazow/shazow.net/content/posts/ethereum-defi-yield/index.md

 > How much yield could I get right now?
 Asking for a friend...

 Depends on your risk tolerance and how hands-on you want to be.
-Many of these rates vary wildly from week to week: https://defirate.com/
+Many of these rates vary wildly from week to wee.

 > What are flash loan bots _actually_ doing?